When to fly

-The Ria Formosa is a large lagoon system protected from the sea by 37 miles of beaches and sand dunes.
+Things to plan and see once you have booked your flight to Faro, the Ria Formosa is a large lagoon system protected from the sea by 37 miles of beaches and sand dunes.
 The natural park - pink flamingos are a highlight - is made up of two peninsulas and five barrier islands.
 As far as Faro is concerned, this region includes the Ancao peninsula and Barreta and Culatra islands.
 Praia de Faro and Praia da Culatra are two of the most popular beaches.
 In the summertime, there is a regular boat service to Culatra.

 Other sights include Faro Harbour where you can watch the fishermen at work, the cathedral and museums - municipal and maritime.
 The Arco da Vila archway marks the entrance to Faro's Old Town, an atmospheric quarter with shops and restaurants.

 If culture is what you’re after pay a visit to the sublime Archaeological Museum, housed in a 16th-century convent.
 If you’re feeling brave, walk under the cloisters and inspect the gargoyles.
 Continuing the spooky theme, Carmo Church in Largo do Carmel has a ghoulish Chapel of Bones.
 Its walls and ceiling are covered with the bones and skulls of monks’ bodies removed from the cemetery in 1816.